Training Day: Plot

-Alonzo assembles his squad of narcotics officers including Jake, and they return to Roger's house with the warrant to search for Roger's stash.
+Alonzo assembles his squad of narcotics officers including Jake, and they return to Roger's house with the warrant to search for his stash.
 They find over $4 million in cash.
 Alonzo leads the team in pocketing some of the money, explaining they will only turn in $3 million.
 Jake refuses to take his share of the money, worrying Alonzo and the other officers.
 Alonzo executes Roger after Jake refuses to kill him, staging the scene with his men to make Jake appear to be the shooter.
+Jeff, another corrupt officer, offers to take some shots to reveal it as a shootout, but one of the bullets penetrates his bulletproof vest.
 Jake subsequently gets into a standoff with the corrupt officers as he refuses to corroborate their story.
 Alonzo then reveals he has orchestrated the day's events to have leverage over Jake and threatens him with the police department's post-incident blood test, which will detect the PCP Jake smoked and end his career.
-Alonzo promises to protect Jake from the drug test if he stands down; Jake reluctantly complies.
+Alonzo promises to protect Jake from the drug test if he stands down.
+Jake reluctantly complies.

 Later that evening, Alonzo drives Jake to the home of a Sureño gangster named Smiley for an errand.
 As he waits for Alonzo, Jake reluctantly plays poker with Smiley and his fellow gang members, Sniper and Moreno.
-Smiley then explains Alonzo's situation: Alonzo got into a fight with a connected Russian mobster in Las Vegas and killed him.
-Alonzo must pay a million dollars as compensation, or be killed himself.
-Additionally, Smiley reveals Alonzo has abandoned Jake and paid Smiley to kill him.
+Smiley then explains Alonzo's situation: Alonzo got into a fight with a high-level Russian mobster in Las Vegas and killed him.
+Alonzo must pay $1 million dollars as compensation before midnight, or be killed himself.
+Additionally, Smiley reveals that Alonzo has abandoned Jake and paid Smiley to kill him.
 Jake attempts to flee but is beaten and dragged to the bathroom to be executed.
 Moreno searches Jake for money and finds the wallet of the girl Jake saved from the attempted rape earlier, who is revealed to be Smiley's cousin.
-After calling her and confirming that Jake saved her, Smiley spares Jake's life.
+After calling her and confirming that Jake saved her, Smiley spares Jake's life and releases him.

 Jake returns to Sara's apartment to confront Alonzo.
 A gunfight and chase ensue, and Alonzo is eventually subdued on the street while the entire neighborhood gathers to watch.
-Alonzo offers money to whomever kills Jake, but the neighborhood residents, tired of Alonzo's abuse and corruption, refuse to help.
+Alonzo offers money to whoever kills Jake, but the neighborhood residents, tired of Alonzo's tyranny, refuse to help.
 Jake takes the stolen money to submit as evidence against Alonzo, and the neighborhood gang allows him to leave safely.

-Alonzo then attempts to flee for the Los Angeles International Airport, but is ambushed and gunned down by the Russians.
-Jake returns home and voice-over of a news presenter reports Alonzo's death.
+Desperate, Alonzo then attempts to flee to Los Angeles International Airport, but is ambushed and gunned down by a Russian hit squad.
+Jake returns home, with radio news coverage reporting Alonzo's death in voiceover, echoing the false narrative Alonzo had used to threaten Jake during their earlier standoff at Roger's house.